 Participant WIC Nutrition Services Recommendations for HIV/AIDS Category Add moderate amounts of concentrated sources of calories to diet when needed (e.g. butter, cream cheese, gravies, whole milk, ice cream) Consume nutritious, high caloric foods when appetite is normal or has returned.
-Drink adapted water to stee hydrotod, replace fluid less from Drink adequate water to stay hydrated, replace fluid loss from diarrhea and vomiting, and help medications move through the body.
+Drink adequate water to stay hydrated, replace fluid loss from diarrhea and vomiting, and help medications move through the body.
 Consume foods high in fiber or fiber supplements to slow digestion if foods are moving too quickly through the body.
-Eat yogurt or foods with Lactobacillus acidophilus culture to help with bacterial over-growth resulting from prolonged use of antibiotics.
+Eat yogurt or foods with Lactobacillus acidophilus culture to help with hactorial over growth resulting from prolonged use of antibiotics. bacterial over-growth resulting from prolonged use of antibiotics.
 Avoid caffeinated beverages to prevent dehydration.
-Avoid carrellated beverages to prevent denydration.
 Avoid or reduce sugar-free foods with sorbitol as diarrhea may be exacerbated.
 Consult with health care provider about use of complete oral nutritional supplements to help nutritional status.
 Avoid alcohol and illegal drugs for overall good health and to help protect the liver.
 Use pancreatic enzymes when medically prescribed to help with digestion.
 Prepare and store food safely.
 Avoid expired and moldy foods or foods with rotten spots.
 Participate in weight-bearing exercises to strengthen and maintain bones.
 Refer HIV-affected families to other community resources for food, housing, and medical resources to improve compliance with HIV treatment.
 WOMEN Encourage all women to be tested to prevent mother-to-child HIV transmission through delivery and breastfeeding (7).
-Women who are considered high risk, such as those with sexually transmitted infections, multiple partners, or have substance abuse issues, are encouraged to be retested during late gestation, preferably before 36 weeks (9).
+Women who are considered high risk, such as those with sexually transmitted infections, multiple partners, or have substance abuse insures are infections, multiple partners, or have substance abuse issues, are encouraged to be retested during late gestation, preferably before 36 weeks (9).
 Note: HIV testing is not a standard medical test administered to pregnant women in many states, in addition, pregnant women can opt-out in those states in which HIV testing is part of the standard test.
 Therefore, WIC can impact the spread of HIV/AIDS by making referrals to participants for early and late gestation testing, given that some populations served by WIC are most at risk for contracting HIV (7).